belongtothenight/CF_Code/src/final/README.md

 There are three modes of this application, "Lorentz Butterfly", "LSystem", and "Bifurcation Diagram".
 The first and second modes are finished, but the third is still under work.

+If you're interested in codes used in this application, they are available in the folder "Assets" above as ".cs" files.

 ## Control Tutorial

 On the top-left corner of the screen, the "select mode" section can be accessed to change the current execution mode.